drogatkin/beemd/README.md

 ## What is this project for?
 If you hold many projects at GitHub, then you may want to create nice **md** files.
-Unless you have a good md editor, you have no idea how a final md file will look.
+Unless you have a good md editor, you have no idea how finally the md file will look.
 The project fills the gap.

 ## How to run it